Updated: Oct 19

 The Student Voice Volume 2

-By Irene Stoppoloni, MA Councelling & Psychotherapy
+Written by Irene Stoppoloni, MA Counselling & Psychotherapy

 I have survived the first few months of psychoanalysis and was still wondering what existentialism all about is when suddenly the ‘placement talk’ starts.